siobyrne/young-dressage-horse-program-analysis/README.md

 This column had the most null values overall—47 missing values, which equates to 9% of the total.

 #### Most Championship Appearances
-The horse with the most appearances at the Young and Developing Horse Championships to date is WakeUp, ridden by Emily Miles.
-WakeUp competed in the Four and Six Year Old Championships as a young horse, and also competed two years each in the Developing Prix St. Georges and Developing Grand Prix divisions.
+The horse with the most appearances at the Markel/USEF Young and Developing Horse Championships to date is WakeUp, ridden by Emily Miles.
+WakeUp competed in the Four and Six Year Old Championships as a young horse, and represented the USA at the World Young Horse Championships in Verden, Germany as a 5 year old in 2010.

+He also competed two years in a row in both the Developing Prix St. Georges and Developing Grand Prix divisions.

 ## Acknowledgements
 The following sites were utilized to research this project and gather this data: